li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

-For a male who is 39 years old (average age), has 6 years of education (average edyrs), first immigrated to the US for 5 years (average duration), and last immigrated to the US for 3 years and 7 months (average duration), and has a documentation type of “Contract - Bracero”, his predicted salary is $814.8583 We are 95% confident that the actual salary falls in the interval of \[676.52, 1115.55\].
+For a male who is 39 years old (average age), has 6 years of education (average edyrs), first immigrated to the US for 5 years (average duration), and last immigrated to the US for 3 years and 7 months (average duration), and was born in the region of of “Northern Mexico”, his predicted salary is $1056.73 We are 95% confident that the actual salary falls in the interval of \[580.63, 1532.82\].

     ##        fit       lwr     upr
     ## 1 788.3172 -324.9458 1901.58